 A couple of weeks later I came back to that product, and I got better at using it.
 I experimented and finally found my ideal dosage.

 I even tried putting coconut oil in it instead of milk.
 The taste actually wasn’t bad, but the oil floating on the top put me off.
 Plus when my coffee went cold (as mine often does) the coconut oil hardened up and looked like bits of mold floating on the top.
-So I temporarily abandoned that idea.

 I started to feel a little less tense, and less bloated too.
 I realized that I had been partly fuelling my own stress levels with coffee.